Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Exploring new areas, biomes, and structures
     - Discovering hidden treasures and landmarks
 - **Rewards:**
-    - Earn money for exploring new areas.
+    - Earn gold coins for exploring new areas.
     - Receive experience and bonuses for discovering rare or difficult-to-reach places.

 ---